Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 Without a Fleet Server, I would have to manually update each agent’s configuration, which is inefficient, especially when managing a large number of endpoints.
 Using Fleet provides a streamlined way to ensure all agents are consistently configured and updated.

 ## Recap
 I explored the **Elastic Agent** and **Fleet Server**, two crucial tools for efficiently managing logs and metrics in a SOC environment.
 The Elastic Agent simplifies data collection by consolidating multiple data sources, while the Fleet Server allows me to manage all endpoints from a single location.
-Tomorrow, I will install the Elastic Agent and set up my own Fleet Server to begin centralized management.
+Tomorrow, I wwell install the Elastic Agent and set up my own Fleet Server to begin centralized management.